vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 Whenever a page is not found in a website, the error `404` is return to the requested users.
 I need to create this special page to display a short message and guide user to search in this blog.

-The [404 page](/404) should be created in the `overrides` folder as it will replace the default 404 page of Material theme.
+The [404 page](/404) should be created in the `overrides` folder as it will replace the default 404 pages of Material theme.
 Its layout is based on the `base.html`, and the content is a message displayed in the center of the page.
 The `disqus` comment section is removed.
 The sidebar should not be visible to display message clearly.

 ```jinja
 {% extends "main.html" %}